 FYI can be integrated with digital signature providers Adobe Sign - Enterprise, for digital signing.

 The following describes how to set up and use FYI so that documents can be sent directly to Adobe Sign- Enterprise.
+For information on how to set up the integration, refer to Integration with Adobe Sign.

 For a video walkthrough of this feature, refer to Digital Signatures using Adobe Sign (5 min).